sokuenryan/StackTack-App/README.md

 **Authentication**
    - Uses private routers run through Firebase Authentication system.
    - requires email and password registration.
-   - Contains a Google Provider sign-in option from Firebase Auth.
 ---
 ## Running This Project Locally
 ***NOTE: This project was created with Vite so you will have to run it in order to work this app***